 April is Sexual Assault Awareness Month | According to a 2015 study, more than 1 in 3 women and nearly 1 in 4 men have experienced sexual violence involving physical contact in their lifetime.
 Become educated and share information about sexual violence prevention with your community.
 RAIIN has put together resources and information to help you bring awareness throughout the month.
 To learn more about the intersection of domestic violence, sexual assault, and human trafficking, review the webinar offered by HEAL Trafficking.

-Follow us on Facebook, Twitter, and Instagram to view the most recent resources, action items, and news.
-Check out the human trafficking resources and information on our website, sign up for Engage Together® communications to get monthly resources of existing efforts sent right to your inbox, earn your Human Trafficking Awareness Badge through our new Justice U™ initiative and get equipped to increase your impact, or subscribe to an Engage Together® Toolkit Plus membership for many examples of existing national and local identification efforts.
+Check out the human trafficking resources and information on our website, sign up for Engage Together® communications to get monthly resources of existing efforts sent right to your inbox, earn your Human Trafficking Awareness Badge through Justice U™ and get equipped to increase your impact, or review resources specific to your role and discover how you are uniquely positioned to engage.